-Arabic FQs may appear in NP trace positions, such as positions of subjects, direct objects, indirect objects, and prepositional complements.
-We have seen numerous examples of FQs occurring in subject position above.
+Arabic FQs may appear where NPs appear (NP trace positions in pre-minimalist terms), such as the subject, direct object, indirect object, and prepositional complement positions.
+We have seen numerous examples of FQs occurring in the subject position above.
 Examples of the other positions follow: